BCWF-Wetlands/WESP_Calculator/README.md

 ### Usage

-There are a set of scripts that help load data from WESP Calculator excel spreadsheet and from the Survey 123 WESP protocol applicationn there are four basic sets of scripts:
+There are a set of scripts that help load data from WESP Calculator excel spreadsheet and from the Survey 123 WESP protocol applicationn there are three basic sets of scripts:
 Control scripts - set up the analysis environment;
 Load scripts - loads excel and survey 123 data;
 Clean scripts - cleans loaded data and generates a single EcoProvince data set;